Saturday, December 19, 2015

 Columbia Soda Works (#25 - Rated 10.6 out of 12

-Columbia Soda Works is a mystery.
-I tried to find information on the history yet the website went nowhere.
-The bottle states it was established in 1996 in the gold mining town of Columbia, California.
-The label reads, “The flavor will take you back to the days of yesteryear when miners and settlers alike enjoyed the rich tastes of these early refreshments.
-A taste as rich as the Mother Load.”
-It even boasts greater by saying Columbia Soda Works Sarsaparilla is “A VERY PRECIOUS LIQUID.”
-That is all the information I could gather.
+Columbia Soda Works presents an enigma.
+Despite my efforts to ascertain its historical background, the website yielded no discernible results.
+The bottle’s label asserts its establishment in 1996 within the historical gold-mining town of Columbia, California.
+The label further proclaims, “The flavor transports you to the bygone era when miners and settlers savored the opulent tastes of these early refreshments.
+A taste as opulent as the Mother Load.”
+It even boasts an additional claim, stating that Columbia Soda Works Sarsaparilla is “A VERY PRECIOUS LIQUID.”
+This constitutes the entirety of the information I have been able to gather.

 Nutrition (from the bottle)